endoflife-date/endoflife.date/tools/django.md

     latest: 1.11.20
 ---

+> [Django](https://www.djangoproject.com/) is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.

 **Feature releases** (A.B, A.B+1, etc.) will happen roughly every eight months.
 These releases will contain new features, improvements to existing features, and such.

 **Patch releases** (A.B.C, etc.) will be issued as needed, to fix bugs and/or security issues.
 These releases will be 100% compatible with the associated feature release, unless this is impossible for security reasons or to prevent data loss.
 So the answer to "should I upgrade to the latest patch release?” will always be "yes."